roberthawdon/dfshow/docs/source/show.rst

   ``Link Location - Absolute, Relative (enter = R)``

-  Selecting "A" will link to the file directly relevent to the root directory (/).
+  Selecting "A" will link to the absoloute file location directly relative to the root directory (/).

   Selecting "R" will instruct ``show`` to link to the target file relative to the destination.